OGC-fever/side-projects/readme.md

 # OGC-fever's Side Projects

-Personal side projects just for fun
+Personal side projects just for fun & practice

 ## hardness
 - visualize relationship between hardness of water and places in taiwan

 ## imgur new
-- get newest viral 5 images on imgur
+- fetch newest viral images on imgur